 If you’re just getting your feet wet and want a little help using Design Space, clicking “Projects” allows you to see all of the Ready-Made Project options that are available to you.
 Many require no editing at all but a few allow for customization: this is a good way to practice your Design Space skills. them.

 You can also use the drop-down menu to search for specific ready-made projects included with Cricut Access.
 Categories like “Free for Cricut Explore” or “Free for Cricut Maker” are available to use at no cost, and are great for helping you get a feel for using your Cricut.

-Text: When you click “Text,” a text box will appear that allows you to type in whatever you want.
-Your text will immediately appear thereafter on your canvas.
+When you click “Text,” a text box will appear, where you can double click to start typing.
 A toolbar along the top of the canvas lets you edit your text (adjust font, font size, color, etc.).
 Make sure the text is selected to allow you to make edits.

 The very first drop-down in the toolbar allows you to change the font.
 You can either choose from the “All Fonts” category, the “System Fonts” category (these are fonts available on your particular computer), or the “Cricut Fonts” category (special fonts available only to Cricut users on Design Space!).
 A search bar is also available if you’d like to search for a specific font.

 When searching for fonts, you have the ability to use a “filter” option, located on the far left-hand side of the toolbar.
 One or multiple filters selected allow you to drill down your search terms.
 For example, you could filter through only “My Fonts” and “Writing” to pull up relevant fonts that are best for writing (especially if you want to use special Cricut pens).